 How to go about opening a plan

 Plans for business owners or partners with spouse employees do not require a Third Party Administrator, and are therefore easy to open and maintain.
 While many brokerages such as Fidelity and Schwab offer a good selection of plans, Vanguard offers the largest number of high quality and low cost index funds including multiple global asset classes as well as numerous index and passively managed fixed income funds.
 The lower mutual fund management cost should be enough to justify opening a retirement plan at Vanguard.

 To open a plan you need to find a good adviser specializing in retirement plans who can provide a number of important services to the plan.
-The adviser needs to be a fiduciary and their compensation has to be fee-only (ideally, fixed fee vs. an asset-based fee) to avoid any conflicts of interest.
-Your adviser should provide access to low cost index funds, develop risk-managed model portfolios, run enrollment and education seminars and offer individualized advice to plan participants.
+The adviser needs to be a fiduciary and their compensation has to be fixed fee rather than an asset-based fee.
+Your adviser should provide access to low cost index funds, develop risk-managed model portfolios, run enrollment seminars and assist with selecting vendors to provide individualized advice to plan participants.
 An adviser acting as a fiduciary for the plan can also select the best Third Party Administrator for your plan and have an ERISA attorney available to make sure that your plan complies with numerous laws and regulations.
-If your adviser is doing their job, you will not have much work to do as a plan sponsor.
+If your adviser is doing their job, your job as a plan sponsor will become much easier.

 How to run a successful plan